IBM-Bluemix-Docs/third-party/software-faq.md

 See the following list for the types of third-party software that you can currently add to the catalog:
    * Helm charts
    * Terraform templates
-   * OVA images deployed on VMware vSphere
+   * OVA images deployed on VMware vCenter Server
    * Operators deployed on Red Hat OpenShift

 ## What account do I use to onboard my software?